 Imagine every time you buy your daily milk bottle you go to the market or make a phone call!!!
 This is definitely a boring thing as it may be a task that must be performed every day, which increases stress in your already busy life.

-Moreover, subscribing to a product/service is a way for the consumer to reduce the complexity of choice and worrying about the price.
-For example, when you subscribe to a mobile phone company you don’t need to worry about checking rates each time you make a call.
+Moreover, subscribing to a product/service is a way for the consumer to reduce the complexity of choice and worry about the price.
+For example, when you subscribe to a mobile phone company, you don’t need to worry about checking rates each time you make a call.